 We've put together this guide to help you choose the best management system for your golf course.

 For any restaurant to be effective, there are several teams and a number of key factors that must work in harmony.
-Golf course restaurants are no exception.
+The golf course restaurant is no exception.

 Understanding your brand means looking at how your restaurant will serve customers, the kinds of menu offerings you plan on selling, and the overall ambiance you want to provide will inform every part of your restaurant strategy going forward.

-Ask these two questions when setting out to develop your golf restaurant branding strategy
+Ask these two questions when setting out to develop your golf course restaurant branding strategy

 - What is my core audience?